pawel-kalbarczyk/golden_poc/README.md

 - Find possible UI errors/issues (like overflows) faster
 - Document UI updates

+## How can it benefit the team?

+Take a look at these sample use cases that I like to mention when deciding whether it's worth it to introduce golden tests to the project:

+- Let's say we have two completely seperate and independent screens.
+Both of them contain the same widget.
+When developer modifies this widget working on first screen they regenate golden test as they are sure the change is deliberate.
+After creating a pr, pipeline runs `flutter test` and it will detect the pixel difference in the second screen and the test will fail, notifying there are some unpredicted and possibly wrongly made changes.
+- Developer works on creating some simple components.
+Let's say the project have two themes, 3 languages and 2 possible font sizes.
+They don't necessarily want to test every possible state manually.
+Writing golden test for all possible states of this widget will be easier, faster and will prove if widgets is made properly.

 ## Possible solutions

 There are 3 main solutions to write golden tests in flutter: